 It might seem I’m a little repetitive on this topic, but I can’t emphasise enough how important getting the right match of dog for you is.
 Many of the problems I see in clinic start with this mismatch.
 The start of a great relationship with a dog starts by choosing the right dog for you, so today I want to help guide you when you’re next making that choice.

-Here are some things to consider when deciding what breed of dog will suit you:
+Here are some things to consider when deciding on a breed of dog:

-- Age – If you can, I’d recommend getting a puppy at 7 – 8 weeks old.
+If you can, I’d recommend getting a puppy at 7 – 8 weeks old.
 This is the beginning of the critical formative period and is the most important time in your dog’s development.
 It is the time when pups naturally leave the den and start to meet the rest of the pack.
 You and your family are in essence “the pack” and building that relationship during the formative period is essential to ensure a well socialised, well-rounded dog.
-See the Formative period video in Dog Zen.

-- Rescue as an option – With so many rescue dogs in need of a loving forever home, I always recommend that you adopt a dog from your local animal rescue shelter.
 Often the people that work or volunteer there will also be able to help assist you in making the choice about which dog will suit you best.
 Just ensure you are confident and have experience with dogs if you are choosing an adult rescue dog.
-Otherwise if first time owner than get a rescue pup as an option.
+Otherwise if you’re a first time owner then get a rescue pup as an option.